Canadian Space Agency: Future programs

 With the successful launching of Radarsat-2 in December 2007 and completion of Canada's billion contribution to the International Space Station in early 2008, the CSA found itself with no major follow-on projects.
 This fact was highlighted by Marc Garneau, Canada's first astronaut and former head of the CSA, who in the fall of 2007 called upon the Canadian government to develop and institute a space policy for Canada.

 A modest step has been taken to resolve this problem.
-In November 2008, the Agency signed a $40 million 16-month contract with MacDonald, Dettwiler and Associates of Vancouver (now MDA) to begin the design of the RADARSAT Constellation (3 satellite) earth observation mission.
+In November 2008, the Agency signed a C$40 million 16-month contract with MacDonald, Dettwiler and Associates of Vancouver (now MDA) to begin the design of the RADARSAT Constellation (3 satellite) earth observation mission.
 In August 2010, further funding was awarded for detailed design work scheduled for completion by 2012.
 The satellites were launched on June 12, 2019.
 Also in the 2009 Federal budget, the agency was awarded funding for the preliminary design of robotic Lunar/Martian rovers.

 On February 28, 2019, Canadian Prime Minister Justin Trudeau announced Canada's commitment to the Lunar Gateway, an international NASA-led project to put a small space station in lunar orbit.
 The announcement made Canada the first international partner in the Lunar Gateway project.
-As part of the announcement, Canada has committed to spending $2.05 billion over 24 years to develop the next generation Canadarm 3.
-This marks Canada's largest ever single financial commitment to a single project, surpassing the $1.7 billion spent on projects for the International Space Station.
+As part of the announcement, Canada has committed to spending C$2.05 billion over 24 years to develop the next generation Canadarm 3.
+This marks Canada's largest ever single financial commitment to a single project, surpassing the C$1.7 billion spent on projects for the International Space Station.

 As part of the Artemis program, CSA is developing a small lunar rover.
 The robotic rover is being developed in partnership with NASA.
 It will explore a polar region of the Moon and be capable of surviving a lunar night.
-The mission will carry at least two science instruments, one from NASA and one from CSA, and will launch by 2026.
+The mission will carry at least two science instruments, one from NASA and one from CSA, and will launch by 2029.